 - Overall treatment cost or expected cost-effectiveness.
 This is an important factor because completing full treatment is a necessary part of insuring a procedure's expected success (especially root canal).

-a) The success of your treatment can be influenced by the dentist who performs your work.
+1) The success of your treatment can be influenced by the dentist who performs your work.

 Clearly, providing a tooth's treatment in some cases is more difficult than in others.
 And with difficult cases, the knowledge and abilities of the clinician can greatly affect the outcome of the work that's been performed.

-Clinician success rates for root canal treatment.
+a) Clinician success rates for root canal treatment.

-One literature review found that 98% of routine cases treated by endodontists (root canal specialists) were successful vs. 90% for those treated by general dentists.
+A study by Alley (2004) found that 98% of routine cases treated by endodontists (root canal specialists) were successful vs. 90% for those treated by general dentists.

-Clinician success rates for implants.
+b) Clinician success rates for implants.